 Once the foundation has been put in place, steel base rails or concrete floor slabs have to be constructed.
 The main columns of the steel frame are engrained to the foundation.
 The building rafters are fixed to the columns with anchor bolts, and wall frames are put together leaving spaces for windows and doors.
 The roof sheet is installed on the wall girts and roof purlins with screws.
-The last step in steel building construction is the installation of doors and windows.
+The last step in steel building is the installation of doors and windows.

 Metal buildings have fewer components allowing quicker fabrication and shorter build-times compared to other construction systems.
 Their components are usually fabricated at a factory and can be erected in any season.
 In addition to that, steel construction involves fewer building trades, thereby keeping the costs low.

 The technology also reduces energy cost and the amount of construction material waste as the elements are cut with state-of-the-art equipment so every piece precisely fits with adjoining members.
 Besides, it does not require hi-tech machinery or extensive labour for assembly.